microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 ### Exercise: Adding Data Sources

 **🫂 Team Activity:** [15 minutes] Review the [supported data sources](https://learn.microsoft.com/en-us/purview/microsoft-purview-connector-overview) and discuss which data sources you would like to onboard first.
-Start with something that minimises admin overhead or extensive configuration (think: Azure SQL Database or Azure Data Lake Storage).
+Start with something that minimizes admin overhead or extensive configuration (think: Azure SQL Database or Azure Data Lake Storage).

 - What are the common data sources throughout your organization?
 - Is the data source in Azure, another cloud provider, or on premises?